karaiwulf/lesbianunix.dev/content/posts/oxide-04.md

 +++

 Oh for the love of whatever gods may exist.
 All of my writing is here.
-Or in the knoledge management system at work.
+Or in the knowledge management system at work.
 Its really not that technical at all.
 This feels far more doomed than I thought.

 As I said in my last post, I'm really not that much of a developer.
 I can do documentation fine, even if its a bit lackluster, but I do appreciate code with documentation in the sources.
-And I even further enjoy code with well written documentation in the sources.
 I strive for this, but I haven't had the chance or opportunity to pull my own projects from anything more than simple proof of concepts with little documentation.